pdjonov/vec3.net/Content/posts/2025-11-21-fixing-SPIR-V-assembly-with-regex.md

 But does it work? _Yes._

 It's integrated into my regular content builds, and a warning prints every time the code triggers.
 So I don't have to fall back to writing some subset of my shaders in GLSL or (ugh) raw SPIR-V assembly.
 The problem-matching criteria in my code _should_ be tight enough to prevent it messing up as the Slang compiler evolves, but if something breaks it's usually pretty clear/easy to catch (at least at the scale of a one man hobby project).
 It's not _great_, but it's _good enough_.
-(And it's not even the worst hack I've had to make to deal with GPU drivers being GPU drivers.)
+(This isn't even the worst hack I've ever had to make to deal with GPU drivers being GPU drivers.)

 If I'm lucky, someone will do something about my bug report before I ever have to touch this code again, and it can one day simply be deleted.
 For now, do I have other things I'd rather work on _before_ I make this any prettier/more robust than it has to be?
 Yes.
 Otherwise, if the need arises for even more of these patches, I may have to learn to properly parse SPIR-V without first disassembling it to human-readable text and start manipulating it in that way.
 (May that day never come.
 Or, at least not for _this_ reason.)